 - Abdominal discomfort

 To conclude, exercise is a great way to strengthen your immune system.
-While it’s usually safe to exercise with a mild cold, a cough may be a sign to take it easy.
-Finally, if you’re determined to stick with your exercise regime, speak to your doctor and get the all-clear first.
+However, while it’s usually safe to exercise with a mild cold, a cough may be a sign to take it easy.
+Rather play it safe, skip the gym for a few days, and give your body time to heal.